nikiandr/PTI-Hack-2022/README.md

 4) Dividing feature "Needs__c" using CountVectorizer.
 <br />
 Log-loss Classifier
- Markup : * Divide the target by 100 and build the LightGBM model with the loss function.
+  * Divide the target by 100 and build the LightGBM model with the loss function.
- Markup : * Build a classifier model (target - "StageName" - forecast of how the deal will end at the very end: 0 - unsuccessfully, 1 - successfully).
+  * Build a classifier model (target - "StageName" - forecast of how the deal will end at the very end: 0 - unsuccessfully, 1 - successfully).
 For each point in the dataset, predict the value
-Markup : * Divide the dataset into 2 parts: successful and unsuccessful cases.
+  * Divide the dataset into 2 parts: successful and unsuccessful cases.
-Markup : * On each of the parts, build a separate LGBMRegressor and CatBoost to predict the final value of the probability.
+  * On each of the parts, build a separate LGBMRegressor and CatBoost to predict the final value of the probability.
-Markup : * Stacking of CatBoost and LightGBM models (with coefficients 0.4 and 0.6, respectively) in each of the categories.
+  * Stacking of CatBoost and LightGBM models (with coefficients 0.4 and 0.6, respectively) in each of the categories.
 <br />